 Raising children is an important aspect and duty of humanity.
 If you have been a parent for more than a few days, you are surely aware that it is a difficult and laborious undertaking.
-You may also find yourself struggling to identify the rewards associated with parenting.
+As time goes by, you may also find yourself struggling to identify the rewards associated with parenting.
+I am not suggesting that you will not love the job of parenting; only that there may be times when you question whether what you give yields equal returns.
 The easy thing to recognize is that the children you are raising look to you for everything, and it is nice to be needed.
-It is also rewarding to realize they will learn how to be adults by watching you as they develop, and it is nice to understand the importance of your influence.
-Most of all, when you look at your children you see the product of love, and it is incredible to imagine that the Lord loves you so much that He give you the responsibility for these young lives.
+It is also rewarding to realize that they will learn how to be adults by watching you as they develop, and it is nice to understand the importance of your influence.
+Most of all, when you look at your children you see the product of love, and it is incredible to imagine that the Lord loves you so much that He gives you the responsibility for these young lives.
 Now if you really consider these things, and you probably have, they may (at times) sound like burdens.

 God uses us, male and female, to provide for the birth, development, and education of our next generation.
 We are all aware that procreation is not the same as creation, and that God did not need man to help Him create anything.
 This is evidenced by the fact that man was the last creation of God.
 However, notice that God expects us to take responsibility for duplicating our created selves.
 For reasons not explained in Genesis 1:28, God’s first commandment to us: “Be fruitful, and multiply, and replenish the earth…” makes it clear that God requires humankind to procreate for the purpose of filling the earth with human inhabitants.